-Prepared by the 58 SOW Historian February 2023 On the cover: The emblem of the 58th Special Operations Wing was first approved on 10 August 1942 for use by the 58th Fighter Group.
+Prepared by the 58 SOW History Office January 2024 On the cover: The emblem of the 58th Special Operations Wing was first approved on 10 August 1942 for use by the 58th Fighter Group.
 The wing received approval to use this insignia as its official emblem on 18 November 1952.

-Description: Azure, on clouds in base a representation of the Greek mythological goddess Artemis with quiver and bow, in her chariot drawn by two deer, all or, garnished tan and gold brown, all within a diminished border of azure.
+Elazon: Azure, issuant from a cloud bank, surmounted by a representation of the Greek mythological goddess, Artemis, in dexter hand a bow, sinister hand reaching for an arrow in the quiver, mounted upon a chariot pulled by two deer courant, all Or detailed Gold Brown, garnished Tenné (Golden Orange), all within a diminished bordure of the second.